 Sleeping bags should be stored in their mesh bags, or hung up in a closet.
 If they are stored compressed, they will lose their loft over time.
 Losing their loft means they won’t keep you as warm at night!

-Large Items:
+Large Camping Items:

 Usually these are too big, or used too often to go into your main camping storage… but they are just as important!
 Bikes can be great entertainment for kids in a developed campground.
 Some campgrounds allow hammocks and some don’t, so be sure to check local regulations.